janLalawa/MauveWolf/README.md

 ## MauveWolf (AKA CSS Hell)

 This is my personal theme that I'm quite happy with.
 I built it from several different themes mixed with my own preferences.

+The main changes are:
+- Bookmark bar and tab bar hidden
+- [Catpuccin](https://github.com/catppuccin/firefox) style Mauve Mocha theme with some changes
+- Nav bar as part of header bar
+- FireFox tab dropdown box added to the left
+- Sidebery as vertical tabs without hiding (I like to see my tabs!)
+- Dimmed gray unloaded tabs
+- Light blue loaded tabs
+- Pink bold current tab
+- Custom border box for current tab
+- New unread tabs in italics
+- Updated and pretty Sidebery context menu
+- A bunch of changes to Sidebery sizing and behaviour (double click to rename tab, unload collapsed folders, save snapshot of tabs each day and so on..)

 ![image](images/screenshot-firefox1.png)